-Currently, the breast health information being collected at mammography clinics varies across the state.
-In many cases, it is inadequate to determine a woman’s risk of developing breast cancer in the future.
-Using the same questions and information across the state for all women allows for researchers and doctors to calculate breast cancer risk in the same way using the most up-to-date models.
+This questionnaire aims to standardize the breast health information being collected at mammography clinics across Hawaiʻi and the US Affiliated Pacific Islands (USAPI).
+Many imaging sites are collecting inadequate information to accurately determine a woman’s risk of developing breast cancer in the future using the current breast cancer risk models.
+Standardizing the questions across the state and USAPI allows for researchers and doctors to better calculate breast cancer risk as well as develop a risk model more appropriate for the region’s unique population.

 Beginning in September 2023, participating mammography clinics on Oahu, Hawaiʻi island, and Guam will be offering the questionnare to women participating in screening.

 See below to see the Breast Health Questionnaire that we’ve developed.